syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ## Programmatically Trigger onChange Event

-You can trigger the ValueChange event manually by using the instance (taken from @ref property) of the **DropDownListEvents** tag helper.
-In the below example, we have invoked the ValueChange event inside **Created** event handle.
+You can trigger the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_ValueChange) event manually by using the instance (taken from @ref property) of the [DropDownListEvents](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html).
+In the below example, invoked the `ValueChange` event inside Created event handle.
 As per the below code it will trigger once the component is created/rendered in the page.

 {% highlight cshtml %}